electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### getEndpointAddr()

 Returns the endpoint address.
-Typical use case for this function is to get endpoint address, which is required by a of device control operation performed over the endpoint 0.
+Typical use case for this function is to get endpoint address, which is required by a device control operation performed over the endpoint 0.

 ## USB.FuncEndpoint Class